wangwanjie/KGNavigationBar/README.md

 ## Example

 An iOS view-controller navigation management.
-No inherit, use one line code to integrate.
+No inherit, using one line code to integrate.

 ---